Best Dog Food For Australian Shepherds

 Dog food companies add vitamins and minerals to their products, particularly kibble, after cooking to ensure the nutrients are still present.
 High temperatures often destroy the vitamins and minerals in the ingredients, so adding them back ensures your dog receives the necessary nutrients.

-What to Look For When Choosing The Best Dog Foods for Australian Shepherds?
+What to Look For When Choosing the Best Dog Food for Australian Shepherds?

 When selecting dog food for Australian Shepherds, it is recommended to choose a grain-based food with a protein percentage between 22-26%, moderate fat between 12-16%, and a fiber percentage between 3-6%.
 If your dog has health issues, consult your veterinarian about food choices.